 In the inline text field, type how far in from the baseline the roof plane should extend to meet the interior surface of the clerestory wall and press Enter on your keyboard.

-If you do not see a temporary dimension, select View> Temporary Dimensions from the menu to turn on this feature.
+If you do not see a temporary dimension when selecting a roof plane, select View> Temporary Dimensions to turn on this feature.

-Go Up One Floor and select Tools> Floor/Reference Display> Reference Display from the menu to turn on the Reference Display.
+Go Up One Floor and select Tools> Floor/Reference Display> Reference Display to turn on the Reference Display.

 When the Reference Display is enabled, objects on another floor of the plan, such as roof planes and walls, display for reference.
 By default, the objects in the Reference Display are red.